Mi-Jeong

 the reflecting element, the housing and the membrane.
 In another

-embodiment, the mechanical elements further include a closed fluid
+embodiment, the mechanical elements further include a closed

-and transmitted through the exit window.
+formed and transmitted through the exit window.

 [0093] In one embodiment, the apparatus of the present invention

 is used in combination therapy.
-Here, the characteristics of waves
+Here, the characteristics of

-characteristics and/or energy densities, respectively.
+different characteristics and/or energy densities, respectively.

-[0094] While the above described universal toolbox of the present
+[0094] While the above described universal toolbox of the

-example, nearly plane characteristics, are less mechanically
+having, for example, nearly plane characteristics, are less

-[0095] As the person skilled in the art will also appreciate that
+[0095] As the person skilled in the art will also appreciate

-embodiments shown in the drawings are independent of the
+that embodiments shown in the drawings are independent of the

 generation principle and thus are valid for not only